MobilityData/gbfs-tools-and-resources/README.md

 ### Data

-Places to access collections of GTFS and other transit and multimodal data
+Places to access collections of GBFS and other transit and multimodal data

 #### 3rd party GBFS URL directories
 - [Bike Share Research](https://bikeshare-research.org) - Bike Share Research (BSR) aims to facilitate the curatation of BSS data through a collaborative and open data platform while making it API accessible.